nalgeon/sqlean/docs/time.md

 ## Acknowledgements

-While this extension is implemented in C, its design and implementation is largely based on Go's stdlib [time](https://github.com/golang/go/tree/master/src/time) package (BSD 3-Clause License), which I think is awesome (except for the formatting).
+While this extension is implemented in C, its design and implementation is largely based on Go's stdlib [time](https://github.com/golang/go/tree/master/src/time) package (BSD 3-Clause License), which I think is awesome (except for the formatting part).

 ## Installation and usage